kozakhart/startup/README.md

 3) Shopping page
 4) About page with information about the site
 5) Account page with personal info, orders, and logout button that redirects to login

+### Javascript
+1) Javascript alert upon not giving password
+2) Username is saved on login to localstorage and displayed on pages
+3) Account info can be changed and saved
+4) Orders can be made and are displayed in several different places
+5) Random orders from other people are made and added to total